hiteshsom/udacity_data_engg_capstone/writeup.md

 #### 4.2 Data Quality Checks
 Explain the data quality checks you'll perform to ensure the pipeline ran as expected.
 These could include:
-Data quality check involves a count of number of records in fact and dimension tables should be more than 0.0
+Data quality check involves a count of number of rows in fact and dimension tables should be more than 0 and count of number of rows having missing values which should be 0.

 #### 4.3 Data dictionary
 Create a data dictionary for your data model.
 For each field, provide a brief description of what the data is and